Battle of the Coconut Grove: Battle

-The supporting tanks—except the two that had been damaged—were ordered to return to an assembly position in reserve.
+The remaining tanks were ordered to return to an assembly position in reserve.
 At this time, it was discovered that the Marines had overrun the Japanese positions, although there were still some defenders alive in the dugouts.
-Riflemen with grenades quickly dealt with these and by 14:00, all Japanese resistance had been overcome, and patrols returned reporting no further contact.
+Riflemen with grenades quickly dealt with these, and by 14:00 all Japanese resistance had been overcome and patrols returned, reporting no further contact.
 At 14:15, the advance was resumed, with mopping up operations commencing.
 However, the Japanese troops managed to successfully break contact and began withdrawing to the east.
 By 15:30 to 15:45 the Marines had occupied their objective, with a perimeter defense organized for the night.

 Aftermath

-In the aftermath, US forces estimated that they had come up against a Japanese force of around company strength.
+US forces estimated that they had come up against a Japanese force of around company strength.
 The Japanese positions were very extensive and well organized, with numerous machine gun positions and many dugouts that were deep with good overhead cover.
 Although a careful count of Japanese dead was not taken, at least 40 Japanese bodies were recovered.
 Six Japanese machine guns were captured.
 The Marine forces lost 20 killed, including five officers, and 39 wounded.
-Although not provided for in the first phase of the battle when Company E advanced up the trail, artillery preparation was later recognized as of prime importance against the Japanese system of defenses, with their well dug-in, concealed, and covered foxholes, equipped with a high percentage of automatic weapons, in turn covered by equally invisible riflemen in trees and spider-hole.
+Although not provided for in the first phase of the battle when Company E advanced up the trail, artillery preparation was later recognized as of prime importance against the Japanese system of defenses, with their well dug-in, concealed, and covered foxholes, equipped with a high percentage of automatic weapons, in turn covered by riflemen in trees and spider-holes.
 Without strong fire support, severe losses would have been sustained by the attacking Marines.